uko-flip/avalanche/README.md

 pop - remove 32-bit number from stack
 test - print "Hello, World!" message
 add - add two numbers on stack.
 Result will be at the top of the stack (*Removes input numbers*)
-printn - display the number at the top of the stack (*Removes input number*)
+printn - display number at top of stack (*Removes input number*)
+rcv - take number and put it on top of stack
 **Author does not guarantee that this list is valid.
 Always check source code**
 ## Building
 #### Any operating system